Analysis | GOP senators in close races mislead on preexisting conditions

 Now, about 20 million people covered through the ACA could lose their health insurance if the Supreme Court strikes down the law, among many other consequences bearing directly on the U.S. response to the coronavirus pandemic.

 In addition to the coverage guarantee, the ACA established online health insurance marketplaces and subsidies for participating buyers.
-The law also directs billions of dollars a year in federal funding to states that have chosen to expand their Medicaid programs under the Obamacare law.
+The law also directs billions of dollars a year in federal funding to states that have chosen to expand their Medicaid programs.
 Millions of Americans have gained coverage through those provisions.

 We asked the Daines, Gardner and McSally campaigns whether the senators support or oppose the GOP lawsuit at the Supreme Court and how they would address affordability issues for patients with preexisting conditions if the ACA falls.
 None of their campaigns responded to our questions.